Pacatro/sicompiler/README.md

 This is a compiler that process files for be using in the SiCoMe simulator realized by the University of Cordoba (UCO), also check for syntax errors in your program.

+You can see this project also in [Crates.io](https://crates.io/crates/sicompiler)

 > [!WARNING]
 > These project is not complete, don't hesitate to report any bug you find